TannerPerrien/meethue.co/_products/philips-hue-dimmer-switch.md

   preferred light setting that you have configured in the Philips Hue app, without the use of your smart device.
 purchaseUrl: http://amzn.to/1VZWQvt
+sections:
+- name: Battery?
+No worries!
+  content: Compared to the Tap controller/switch, you're probably wondering why this
+    switch requires batteries.
+Not to worry, one battery will last at least 3 years before it needs replacing.
+Better yet, a battery is included, so with purchase you will be go to go with controlling your lights!
+- name: Range
+  content: The Tap should be able to communicate with the Bridge at least 39 ft away.
+    If in doubt, take some rough measurements from your Bridge to the location you plan on mounting the switch.
+If you are looking for a remote like switch/controller, take a look at the Tap.
 specs:
 - name: Switch
   items: